kishanpatel789/kp_data_dev_site/content/posts/020_LoadDataToSnowflake.md

 ![Day 3 - validation mode](/static/images/post020/day3_3_validation.png)

-The output gives the 4 errors clearly.
-It even tells us which line the errors occur on.
+The output gives 4 errors clearly.
+It tells us which line the errors occur on.
 If we scroll to the right in Snowsight, the output even shows the column creating the error.

 Now we know what to do.
 We can fix the 4 errors in the CSV file, staged the corrected file, and load into the table again.
 Hurray!
 I'll leave that to you.